 In order for ShippingEasy to send inventory updates to your store, SKUs in your Products catalog must be linked with - or mapped to - the product listings in your store.
 This ensures that when stock levels change in ShippingEasy, those levels can also be reconciled in your store.
 Learn more about linking your product SKUs to your store.

-Have you enabled the "Manage stock?" inventory setting?
+Have you enabled the "Manage stock?" inventory setting in WooCommerce?

 Enabling this setting means that ShippingEasy controls your available inventory quantities.
 Any updates to your inventory levels should be made directly within ShippingEasy.
 If you edit the amount of inventory you have available on your sales channel directly, ShippingEasy will override these updates.